About Lead the Way

 With a strong dedication to research and development, Lead The Way has remained at the forefront of the developing field of Animal-Assisted Interventions since its inception.
-Over the past 15 years Lead The Way has worked in collaboration with organisations and Universities to ensure our team provides you with the most up to date knowledge in the field.
+Lead The Way continues to work in collaboration with organisations and Universities to ensure our team provides you with the most up to date knowledge in the field.

 CHILD, ADOLESCENT AND FAMILY COUNSELLING & PSYCHOLOGY SERVICES

 Melanie G. Jones

-Melanie is registered as a Psychologist with the Australian Health Practitioners Regulation Agency (AHPRA), and holds full membership with the Australian Association of Psychologists Inc. She is the founder of the Animal-Assisted Intervention Association of Australia (AAIAA).
-Melanie is also a Senior Canine Behavioural Trainer, with extensive experience in therapy- and therapeutic-dog training.
-For over 15 years Melanie has worked with children, adolescents and families in need.
+Melanie is registered as a Psychologist and supervisor with the Australian Health Practitioners Regulation Agency (AHPRA), and holds full membership with the Australian Association of Psychologists Inc. She is also a Senior Canine Behavioural Trainer, with extensive experience in therapy- and therapeutic-dog training.